Early Help Assessment (EHA)

 The council has issued guidelines to support you in completing the Early Help Assessment and indicating a level of need.
 These are guidelines only and do not replace professional judgement.
 The guidelines have been produced in consultation with a wide variety of agencies within Sandwell.

-Please see the Multi Agency Threshold Document for advice on threshold levels.
+Please see the 'Thresholds/Levels of Need' document for advice on threshold levels.
 This document provides guidance for professionals and service users to clarify the circumstances in which to refer a child to a specific agency.